-Third Party Sub-Advisors and Managed Futures Funds Management Fee Maximum of 2% of the actual (as opposed to notional) net asset value of assets managed by such sub-advisor,

-payable at such regular intervals, either

-I in arrears or in advance, as the General

-Partner and such sub-advisor may agree.

-Third Party Sub-Advisors and Managed Incentive Fee Maximum of 20% of the new

-Futures Funds appreciation (described below) on the Fund's assets managed by such sub-

-advisor, if any, payable at such regular

-intervals as the General Partner and such

-sub-advisor may agree.

-Selling agents Selling Compensation Class A: front-end sales load Deleted: MA Capital Management, LLC and

-Sennig Compensation capital contribution equal to ( additional selling agents

-following schedule: for contributions of

-less than \$50,000: 5.0%; less than \$100,000 but at least \$50,000: 4.0%; less

-than \$250,000 but at least \$100,000:

-3.0%; less than \$500,000 but at least

-\$250,000: 2.5%; less than \$750,000 but

-at least \$500,000: 2.0%; less than \$1,000,000 but at least \$750,000: 1.5%;

-at least \$1,000,000: no front-end sales

-1 load.

-Class C: annual sales fee on the net asset

-I. value of an investor's capital account

-equal to the following schedule: for

-contributions of less than \$100,000: 1.5%; less than \$500,000 but at least

-\$100,000: 1.0%; less than \$1,000,000

-but at least \$500,000: 0.5%; at least

-\$1,000,000: no annual sales fee.
-The

-annual sales fee is charged monthly in advance and is based on each Class C

-Investor's capital base, net of gains or

-losses, including additional capital

-contributions and less any withdrawals.
-The annual sales fee will be treated as an

-expense and will be charged in

-connection with a Class C capital

-I account in perpetuity.
+Recipient Nature of Payment Amount of Payment The General Partner Management Fee 1/12 of 1% of the monthly net asset value of each capital account, payable in advance (a 1% annual rate).
+The General Partner Incentive Allocation 10% of each capital account's new appreciation (described below), if any, payable on a quarterly basis.
+Third Party Sub-Advisors and Managed Management Fee Maximum of 2% of the actual (as Futures Funds opposed to notional) net asset value of assets managed by such sub-advisor, payable at such regular intervals, either in arrears or in advance, as the General Partner and such sub-advisor may agree.
+Third Party Sub-Advisors and Managed Incentive Fee Maximum of 20% of the new Futures Funds appreciation (described below) on the Fund's assets managed by such subadvisor, if any, payable at such regular intervals as the General Partner and such sub-advisor may agree.
+Selling agents Selling Compensation Class A: front-end sales load on each capital contribution equal to the following schedule: for contributions of less than \$50,000: 5.0%; less than \$100.000 but at least \$50,000: 4.0%; less than \$250,000 but at least \$100,000: 3.0%; less than \$500,000 but at least \$250,000: 2.5%; less than \$750,000 but at least \$500,000: 2.0%; less than \$1,000,000 but at least \$750,000: 1.5%; at least \$1,000,000: no front-end sales load.
+Class C: annual sales fee on the net asset value of an investor's capital account equal to the following schedule: for contributions of less than \$100,000: 1.5%; less than \$500,000 but at least \$100,000: 1.0%; less than \$1,000,000 but at least \$500,000: 0.5%; at least \$1,000,000: no annual sales fee.
+The annual sales fee is charged monthly in advance and is based on each Class C Investor's capital base, net of gains or losses, including additional capital contributions and less any withdrawals.
+The annual sales fee will be treated as an expense and will be charged in connection with a Class C capital account in perpetuity.
 Class I: no selling compensation.

-Clearing and Executing Futures and Brokerage Commissions and Other Combined brokerage expenses and other

-Retail Foreign Currency Brokers and Charges charges of the Fund's own trading

-Forward Currency Counterparties program, together with those of the

-managed futures funds and managed futures accounts in which the Fund

-invests, in each case estimated to be

-1 around 1.00% of the average month-end

-1 net assets of the Fund per year.

-38

-1

-Others Operating and Ongoing Offering Actual expenses, such as legal, auditing, accounting, escrow, printing, mailing, Expenses and filing costs, including fees and expenses of NAV Consulting, Inc., Mutual Shareholder Services, or other persons providing administration or transfer agent services to the Fund, together with all expenses associated with the managed futures funds in which the Fund invests, in total not expected to exceed 0,50% of average mo Deleted: 75 asset value of the Fund.
-General Partner Organizational and Initial Offering Costs The Fund will reimburse the General Partner for all costs associated with the initial organization of the Fund and the offering of the Fund's interests, which are estimated to total approximately \$93,445.
+Brokerage Commissions and Other Charges Combined brokerage expenses and other charges of the Fund's own trading program, together with those of the managed futures funds and managed futures accounts in which the Fund invests, in each case estimated to be around 1.00% of the average month-end net assets of the Fund per year.
+Dperating and Ongoing Offering Expenses Actual expenses, such as legal, auditing, accounting, escrow, printing, mailing, and filing costs, including fees and expenses of NAV Consulting, Inc., Mutual Shareholder Services, or other persons providing administration or transfer agent services to the Fund, together with all expenses associated with the managed futures funds in which the Fund invests, in total not expected to exceed 0.50% of average month-end net asset value of the Fund.
+General Partner C Organizational and Initial Offering Costs The Fund will reimburse the General Partner for all costs associated with the initial organization of the Fund and the offering of the Fund's interests, which are estimated to total approximately \$95,945.
+Deleted: ¶